ss-007/Tableau/README.md

 # Tableau

-One of the best Covid -19 dashboard and some amazing  types of Maps !
+One of the best Covid -19 dashboard with stunning visuals and some amazing types of Maps !